tetragir/tetragir.github.io/about.md

 permalink: /about/
 ---

 Welcome to the tetragir.com website!
-As you surely noticed, this is a geek blog.

 I mostly like to write about FreeBSD, Cisco networking, and Linux.
 All the articles you find here were written by me, to the best of my knowledge.